krishchopra/ReplAI/data/INSTAGRAM.md

 - Messages without text content (photos only, reactions) are filtered out
 - Check the original JSON file to verify the content exists

-## License

-MIT License - feel free to modify and use as needed!